-I’m sure by now you’ve all heard that Instagram reels are the next big thing, and Instagram likes when you use their latest tools.
+I’m sure by now you’ve all realized that Instagram reels are actually worth your time.
 Video content is taking the world by storm and while I’m not suggesting you make everything a video, it’s in your best interest to dabble in video and Reels in particular.
 So if you’ve been wondering “how do I create Instagram reels“, I’m going to show you how to make a reel with photos and videos, so you can start taking advantage of this video trend and feel confident in how to grow on Instagram.

 While Instagram reels are technically videos, it doesn’t mean that you have to use videos within your reels.
 You can use all photos if you want to.
 I know most people have more photos than videos to work with, so it’s an easy way to use the content you’ve already created to create a reel that’s IG will love and likely show to more people than a simple feed post or carousel post.